Stamatios-Korres/recommendation_Gans/README.md

 ### Usage

-Training matrix factorization, Greedy-MLP and conditional GANs.
-The following scripts provide the full functionality of our methods.
+The following scripts provide the full functionality of our methods in order to train matrix factorization, Greedy-MLP and conditional GANs.

 mf_spotlight.py